peachjean/gaffer/README.md

 the ``shiro.ini`` file in [Apache Shiro][shiro], or the [Jetty][jetty]
 configuration, or most any of the logging frameworks.

-``gffr.io`` fulfills this second style of configuration, meant to be used to configure application components that require or allow for complex object graph instantiation.
+``gaffer`` fulfills this second style of configuration, meant to be used to configure application components that require or allow for complex object graph instantiation.
 It provides a more flexible, less verbose, and more intuitive syntax than [tofigurator][tofigurator].
 Inspiration (and a good bit of code) has been drawn from [``logback``'s][logback] groovy configuration mechanism.
- The general idea with ``gffr.io`` is to take the ideas in the logback groovy configuration and make a set of utilities generic enough to allow for the same general style of configuration in any library.
+ The general idea with ``gaffer`` is to take the ideas in the logback groovy configuration and make a set of utilities generic enough to allow for the same general style of configuration in any library.